Skip to main content

 • cache app metadata briefly, but refresh when uncertain

-• use webhooks for result delivery
+• use lamina_status for MCP result delivery

-• preserve executionId for later retrieval
+• preserve runId for later retrieval

 • branch logic on output type